Imsach/flaskstockly/README.md

 This is basic flask web app which gets data from api and offers few functionalities  for stocks dashboard as search, filters & sorting.
 The API for this project is alphavantage.
 The documentaion API: https://www.alphavantage.co/documentation/.

+We can add more API queries but since we are allowed 5 requests per minute for free API; slowly but surely you can gather data that way.
+To add more queries using documentation mentioned earlier; one can add more data and dataframes later to combine.